Historia Mundum

 The decline of feudalism

 By the 14th century, Europe went through a crisis that would make the feudal system largely irrelevant.
-A series of processes weakened the power of the feudal lords while increased the importance of urban areas.
+A series of processes weakened the power of the feudal lords while increasing the importance of urban areas.

 At first, agricultural innovations boosted production, and the surplus of food had to be sold, because it was more than enough for consumption within the fiefs.
 At the same time, Europeans who got back from the Crusades introduced Eastern spices to the continent, such as pepper, cinnamon, clove and nutmeg.
 The combination of agricultural surpluses and new products fostered the creation of new urban centers, the medieval boroughs, where commerce thrived.
 Therefore, some people finally had an incentive to leave the fiefs.